gohyongjing/ros2-gazebo-sim/spawn_robot/README.md

       spawn_entity,
   ])
 ```
-- Add the URDF for the robot (Edit with your text editor or copyand paste the file
+- Add the URDF for the robot (Edit with your text editor or copy and paste the file
 ```
 mkdir urdf
 touch urdf/robot.urdf.xacro